x

 Can You Have 2 Routers/Modems With Xfinity?

-A standard setup from providers is to give you a single modem from which you can receive the signal that your carrier puts out to your home or business.
+A standard setup from providers is to give you a single modem from which you can receive the signal your carrier puts out to your home or business.

-From there, you get a router, which can then take that signal and make sure it provides you with all the access you might need for all the devices in your home to use the single signal that your carrier sends you through the modem.
-This is the way most companies do it, and it seems to work well for most consumers.
+From there, you get a router, which can then take that signal and ensure it provides you with all the access you might need for all the devices in your home to use the single signal your carrier sends you through the modem.

-However, some people wonder if they can have more than one of these devices.
-Although it is possible, this is more common when you’re using more than one provider to get different sets of services to your home or business.
+However, some wonder if they can have more than one of these devices.
+Although it is possible, this is more common when using more than one provider to get different sets of services to your home or business.

-In these cases, each carrier will usually give you their own equipment that they expect you to use.
+In these cases, each carrier will usually give you the equipment they expect you to use.
 This is particularly true of modems, although there can be a bit more freedom when it comes to routers.
-Because most providers will offer bundles of services at competitive rates, it is not common to see this kind of setup, but it is out there.

-However, there are some caveats or recommendations that go along with this, and we will cover some of the basics.
-A provider may not recommend that you use more than one router depending on how things will be set up.
-Usually, they will cite interference or possible signal problems as the main reason.
+However, some caveats or recommendations go along with this, and we will cover some of the basics.
+A provider may not recommend that you use more than one router, depending on how things will be set up.

-Even with all of this in mind, there are occasions where you might need more than one router or some kind of signal extender in order to get the best kind of service possible for all of the devices in your house.
+Even with all of this in mind, there are occasions when you might need more than one router or some kind of signal extender in order to get the best kind of service possible for all of the devices in your house.

 Some homes are large, and the range on even the best routers might not be sufficient in order to provide steady, uninterrupted coverage to all floors and areas of the home at once.
-In these cases, it makes sense to opt for a solution that adds another device or path to better connectivity.

 How Many Routers/Modems Can You Have With Xfinity?

-You could have two or more routers set up to receive a signal from Xfinity, and it is possible to configure them in such a way to be beneficial to you and limit their interference.
-However, Xfinity ties modems to specific accounts, and there is not a typical way to add a second modem to a single account.
+You could have two or more routers set up to receive a signal from Xfinity, and it is possible to configure them in such a way as to be beneficial to you and limit their interference.

 In short, Xfinity doesn’t recommend using more than one router with their services at a single address, but it is still possible to set up an extra router or some kind of extender.